The ANALYZE statement

 Statistics for Partitioned Schema Objects

-Partitioned schema objects may contain multiple sets of statistics.
+Partitioned schema objects may contain multiple sets

-partitioned object.
+composite partitioned object.

-Unless the query predicate narrows the query to a single partition, the
+Unless the query predicate narrows the query to a

-optimizer uses the global statistics.
-Because most queries are not likely to be this
+Because most queries are not likely to be this restrictive, it is most important to

-actually gathering global statistics with the DBMS_STATS package is highly
+the DBMS_STATS package is highly recommended.

 Oracle Histogram Statistics

-If DBMS_STATS discovers an index whose
+If DBMS_STATS discovers an index whose columns are unevenly

-columns are unevenly distributed, it will create histograms for that
+distributed, it will create histograms for that index to aid the cost-based SQL optimizer

-index versus full-table scan access.
+in making a decision about index versus full-table scan access.

 Example

-First we set up a table with some very skewed data - so skewed that
+First we set up a table with some very skewed data - so skewed that when we query

-when we query WHERE ID=1, Oracle Database will want to use an index on
+WHERE ID=1, Oracle Database will want to use an index on ID, and when we query WHERE

-ID, and when we query WHERE ID=99, Oracle Database will not want to use
+ID=99, Oracle Database will not want to use an index.

 sqlplus scott/tiger